Pan-seared Apples, Chanterelles, Hazelnuts and Pancetta

 - 1 tablespoon maple syrup mixed with 1 tablespoon apple cider vinegar Add to list

-Place the apple cider in a heavy saucepan and boil to reduce to about 1/2 cup.
+Place cider in a heavy saucepan and boil to reduce to about 1/2 cup.

-Cook the pancetta slices over medium-high heat in a wide sauté pan, turning once, until crisp and golden, about 3 to 4 minutes.
+Cook pancetta over medium-high heat in a wide sauté pan, turning once, until crisp and golden, 3 to 4 minutes.
 Remove and set aside.
-Drain any excess fat from the pan and place it back over the heat.
+Drain excess fat from the pan and place it back over the heat.

-Melt the butter in the pan.
-Add the shallots and the chanterelles and cook until the chanterelles are tender, about 3 to 4 minutes.
-Stir in the apples and cook for 1 minute more.
-Add the hazelnuts, cranberries and maple syrup-cider vinegar mixture.
-Season with the salt and pepper and simmer for 1 minute more to combine the flavors.
+Melt butter in the pan.
+Add shallots and chanterelles and cook until mushrooms are tender, 3 to 4 minutes.
+Stir in apples and cook for 1 additional minute.
+Add hazelnuts, cranberries, reduced cider and maple syrup-cider vinegar mixture.
+Season with salt and pepper and simmer for 1 minute to meld the flavors.